 It’s that time of the year when you’re looking for recommendations on your next holiday.
 Then you start discussing with your travel partner and end up fighting, deals fly away and you end up booking destinations that you have visited so many times that now it starts to feel boring.
 Hey, don’t worry, I’m here with a list of European destinations divided by budget, depending on the cost of living there.
-These top European destinations to visit in 2019 are perfect for solo travellers too.
+These top European destinations are perfect for solo travellers too.
 Ready to pack?
 Let’s go!

 The beautiful capital of Denmark was nominated Lonely Planet’s Best in Travel of 2019, so why not spending at least 4-5 days there?
 Copenhagen is a city rich in art, history, and the food cuisine is dynamic and stimulating.
 The only downside is that you need to save a lot before going there as it is one of the most expensive cities for tourists.
 If you want to be sure to find decent weather, the best season is of course summer.
 It will be fresh but sunny, even though summer in 2018 was exceptionally hot.
 It was hotter and sunnier over there than it was in Sicily!
 However, going there in summer could be even more expensive than going there off-season.